Probably Wrong

 Probably Wrong is the second studio album by American country music artist Parker McCollum.
 It was released on November 10, 2017, by PYM Music.
 It was co-produced by Lloyd Maines and McCollum.
 The album was originally released as two EPs, Probably Wrong: Session One and Probably Wrong: Session Two on July 7, 2017, and September 8, 2017, respectively.
 The album was released with the eight combined tracks from both EPs alongside two new tracks, bringing the total to ten.

 The singles "I Can't Breathe" and "Hell of a Year" became certified gold by the Recording Industry Association of America (RIAA) in 2023.

 History

 The writing and recording of Probably Wrong took place during a transformative time in McCollum's early career.
-Raised in Conroe, Texas, McCollum was drawn to songwriting from a young age, influenced by his older brother and by Texas-based artists such as Chris Knight, Adam Carroll, James McMurtry, and Robert Earl Keen.
-After graduating high school, McCollum moved to Austin and immersed himself in the local scene, eventually formed a band, and earned acclaim for his 2015 debut album, The Limestone Kid.
-In an interview with Digital Journal, McCollum stated that he had written the whole album over a six week span.
+In an interview with Digital Journal, McCollum stated that he had written the whole album over a six-week span.

 The album was produced by Grammy Award-winner Lloyd Maines.

-Describing the emotional tone of Probably Wrong, McCollum said, "The songs were hard to write, and sometimes they are hard to sing.
-You try to be upbeat all the nights but sometimes you have more of a chill vibe.
-We try to bring it every night."
-Despite its reflective and melancholic themes, the album also features energetic live staples and showcases the lyrical depth that has led critics to compare McCollum to artists like Townes Van Zandt and Ryan Adams.

 As a result of the album's success, McCollum signed with Warner Chappell Music.

-After the album's release, McCollum announced a winter tour to promote the release, mainly in Texas, stating "There will be a lot of dates in Texas, since Texas has been very, very good to us.
-We're excited."
-The tour included headlining shows at Billy Bob's Texas which caused him to garner attention from UMG Nashville, who eventually signed him.